opensupporter/osdi-docs/person_signup.md

 Some systems may attempt to match inputs via the Person Signup Helper to existing people in the database and update their record instead of creating a new person for every POST.
 The method used for matching will be detailed in that system's documentation.

-The response to a Person Signup Helper POST is the full representation of the person.
+Typically, the response to a successful Person Signup Helper POST is the full representation of the person.
+However, the Person Signup Helper can be used without authentication, allowing for use in frontend javascript-based applications without giving away API key secrets, for example.
+If no authentication is passed, the response will simply be the server response code, to avoid leaking any data. (ex: 200 for success, 500 for error, etc...)

 Some initial implementations may only support helpers -- direct RESTful access may not be supported.
 In those cases, the _links section may be omitted in responses.